Billy Caldwell: Career

 In 1814, the Canadians appointed the senior Caldwell as Deputy Superintendent of Indians for the Western District, a position for which the younger Caldwell had competed as well.
 He was appointed second to his father.
 In 1815 Amherstburg, Ontario's Commandant, Reginald James, suspended Caldwell Sr. because of problems in supplying the Indians; he appointed Billy Caldwell as Superintendent.
 The Indian Department quickly found that he could not manage the work and "eased him out" the following year, in 1816.

 After healing from his injury at the Raisin, Caldwell fought alongside Tecumseh and the British up until their defeat at the Battle of the Thames.
-He was disgusted that the British abandoned their indigenous allies when General Proctor made an early retreat before the US forces, leaving Tecumseh and his forces to stand alone.
+He was disgusted that the British abandoned their indigenous allies when General Procter made an early retreat before the US forces, leaving Tecumseh and his forces to stand alone.
 Supposedly Caldwell was beside Tecumseh when he died, but the account has some unrelated inaccuracies and therefore might not be trustworthy.
 Caldwell stated that he had worked with the British in order to keep his promise to his Anishinaabe friends and establish the long-promised boundary between them and European settlement.
 The war ended with more land being ceded, however, and Caldwell became disillusioned with the British cause.

 The younger Caldwell inherited a plot of land in early 1818 after his father's death, but decided to return to the US.
 He settled in the Fort Dearborn area (now Chicago).
 He worked hard to gain the Americans' trust, after years of fighting against them.
 At the same time he continued to work with a local fur trade firm and became active with the tribes in the area.

 In August 1826, Caldwell served as a judge in Peoria County, Illinois's first election.
 Also in 1826, he was recommended to the Governor of Illinois to hold the Justice of the Peace position for Peoria County.
 That year, he became an appraiser for the estate of John Crafts, a local trader who died during the year of 1825.
 In 1827, Caldwell worked for the United States to secure information related to a possible Winnebago uprising.